SpringAutumn/AdjustSDK/doc/criteo_plugin.md

 Integrate adjust with Criteo events by following these steps:

-1. Locate the `plugin` folder inside the downloaded archive from our [releases page](https://github.com/adjust/ios_sdk/releases).
+1. Locate the `plugin/Criteo` folder inside the downloaded archive from our [releases page](https://github.com/adjust/ios_sdk/releases).

 2. Drag the `ADJCriteo.h` and `ADJCriteo.m` files into the `Adjust` folder inside your project.